ClaudioLutz/Japanese_Learning_Website/Documentation/10-Database-Schema.md

 - `user_progress`: One-to-Many with `UserLessonProgress`.
 Tracks progress for multiple users on this lesson.
 - `pages_metadata`: One-to-Many with `LessonPage`.
 Stores metadata for each page within the lesson.
 - `courses`: Many-to-Many with `Course` through `course_lessons` association table.
+- `purchases`: One-to-Many with `LessonPurchase`.
+Tracks purchases of this lesson by users.

 ---